We open for applications in October 2021 and the application deadlines are as follows:

 The application for the academic year starting in September opens as of October of the previous calendar year.

-If you are in the final year of high school and you therefore have not obtained your high school diploma yet, please provide a statement from your school with the date you expect to fulfil all requirements necessary for graduation.
-The statement by your school should include the name of your diploma in the original language and be written in English, German, French or Dutch or be accompanied by a certified translation in one of these languages.
+If you have not completed your bachelor degree yet but expect to do so before mid-August, please upload a most recent copy of your academic record(s) (grade list) to the application and provide a statement of your school with the date you expect to fulfil all requirements necessary for graduation.
+The statement by your school should include the name of your diploma in the original language and be written in English, German, Dutch or be accompanied by a certified translation in one of these languages.

 You may submit the proof of English proficiency later, but until then your application will be viewed as "incomplete" and will not be assessed.
 Please mind that it can take up to a month to receive the results of most English language exams.
 We therefore strongly advise to schedule the exam well in advance of the application deadlines.
 You can submit the missing proof of language proficiency no later than the application deadline.